Busselton: Economy

 The main industries of the Busselton area are services (e.g. retail, wholesale, manufacturing, and recreation).
 The economic focus of the region has gradually shifted from agriculture as the population has increased and tourism has grown in the district.

 Tourism

 Many sites of interest are in the Busselton region.
 Busselton Beach is known for the turquoise-coloured, tranquil waters and white sands.

+The City of Busselton markets itself as "The Events Capital of WA".

 Busselton Jetty

 Busselton is home to the longest wooden jetty (pier) in the Southern Hemisphere, stretching 1841 m out to sea.
 Construction of the jetty began in 1864 and it was continually extended until the 1960s, when it reached its current length.
 It was closed to shipping in 1972, and maintenance was discontinued for a time.
 Following major damage caused by Cyclone Alby in 1978 and a fire in 1999, it was restored and improved.
 Since 2003, the jetty has offered visitors a tourist train ride, an underwater observatory, and an interpretive centre.